Back To Search Results

 • Adolescents from families of high socioeconomic status (SES) experience menarche at an earlier age when compared to those from families of a lower SES.[18]

 • Multiple studies have shown that having an overweight or obese BMI is a risk factor for early menarche.
 One such study stated that those with early menarche were 1.7 times more likely to have an overweight or obese BMI.[20]
 Another study found a positive correlation between the consumption of sugar-sweetened beverages and the onset of menarche.
-It was reported that consumption of more than 1.5 sugar-sweetened beverages per day experienced menarche approximately 2.7 months earlier than those who consumed less than two sugar-sweetened beverages per week.[21]
+It was reported that more than 1.5 sugar-sweetened beverages per day experienced menarche approximately 2.7 months earlier than those who consumed less than 2 sugar-sweetened beverages per week.[21]

 • Formula feeding during early infancy has also been researched as a potential factor for early menarche.[22]